Odiaka-Adebola/SOC-Analyst-Portfolio/incident-report-001-brute-force.md

 **WHY SUSPICIOUS:**  Tor anonymization was used

 **CIA IMPACT:**

-Confidentiality:  the attacker now has access to sensitive information
+Confidentiality:  The attacker now has access to sensitive information

-Integrity:   they could alter it
+Integrity:   They could alter it

-Availability:     and make us lose acces to it
+Availability:     And make us lose acces to it

 **RECOMMENDED ACTION:**

 Escalate to Tier 2 for full investigation

 Block the IP and disssable the account